rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 ## Reimagining benchmarks

 The core problem I wanted to solve was that of noise.
-I realized that to make a real impact on noisy benchmarks, its not enough to just perform fancy statistical analysis.
+I realized that to make a real impact on noisy benchmarks, its not enough to just perform [fancy statistical analysis](https://bheisler.github.io/criterion.rs/book/analysis.html).
 We also need to actually reduce the noise that benchmarks experience in the first place.
 And to do that, we need to run all of our benchmarks on machines tuned for determinism.

-However I noticed that we also want to benchmark performance at an integration level.
+However, I noticed that when working on services or databases, we also want to benchmark performance at an integration level.
 It wouldn't make sense to run those benchmarks on a single machine, it would be much better to run those benchmarks with multiple cloud instances setup the same way they are in production.
 Combined with my poor past experience of writing integration level benchmarks with criterion, it became clear that we need new benchmark frameworks targeted solely at integration level benchmarking.